Medici in Florence

 Divine hand dips a sword with the tip into a basin.

 Selvi was inspired for the portait by the painting "Adoration of the Magi" by Filippino Lippi from 1496 (Galleria degli Uffizi, Florence).
-Vasari reports that Pierfrancesco the Elder is shown kneeling in the clothes of the old king with an astrolabe at the bottom left, see the image section [Wikipedia].
+Vasari reports that Pierfrancesco the Elder is shown kneeling in the clothes of the old king with an astrolabe at the bottom left, see the section from the painting Adoration of the Magi by Filippino Lippi [source: Wikipedia].

-Behind Pierfrancesco the Elder are his sons Lorenzo 'il Popolano' and Giovanni, from whom a crown is being taken.
+Behind Pierfrancesco the Elder are his sons Lorenzo 'il Popolano' (left) and Giovanni (reight), from whom a crown is being taken.
 When this picture was made in 1496, Pierfrancesco the Elder had already died, the Medici were ousted and Savonarola active.